PGA Tour Latinoamérica: 2014 season

 The 2014 season continued to be played in the 2 swing format as in 2013 but was extended to a total of 18 tournaments for the season.
 A notable addition to the schedule was the Bridgestone America's Golf Cup, a new unofficial money event on the tour; the event has the highest purse of any event on the tour at $600,000.
 Initially it was confirmed that Tiger Woods and Matt Kuchar would play in the team event; however, following Woods's injuries in 2014, they did not compete.
 The Order of Merit winner for the season was Julián Etulain and the five players to graduate to the Web.com Tour based on their Order of Merit positions were Etulain, Marcelo Rozo, Tyler McCumber, Brad Hopfinger, and Jorge Fernández-Valdés.

 2015 season

 The 2015 season had one more event than the 2014 season, with one event dropped from the schedule, the TransAmerican Power Products CRV Open, and two added: the Honduras Open and the PGA Tour Latinoamérica Tour Championship.
 Rodolfo Cazaubón led the Order of Merit to earn a Web.com Tour card.
 Also exempt are Kent Bulle, Rafael Campos, Alexandre Rocha, and Tommy Cocha.

 2016 season

-The 2016 season had eighteen official events plus The Aruba Cup, an unofficial event where the PGA Tour Latinoamérica competed against PGA Tour Canada.
+The 2016 season had eighteen official events plus The Aruba Cup, an unofficial event where PGA Tour Latinoamérica competed against PGA Tour Canada.
 The Visa Open de Argentina gave the winner entry into the 2017 Open Championship.
-The five players that earned Web.com Tour cards were Nate Lashley, Augusto Núñez, Guillermo Pereira, Emilio Domínguez, and Samuel Del Val.
+The five players that earned Web.com Tour cards were Nate Lashley, Augusto Núñez, Mito Pereira, Emilio Domínguez, and Samuel Del Val.